DavisPL-Teaching/119/lecture2/README.md

 Finishing some definitions:

-- Throughput = ...
+- Throughput = Amount of data (or number of input items) processed per unit time

-- Often calculated as:

-- Latency = ...
+- Latency = Amount of time to process a single data item

-- Often calculated as:

 For a cleaned up example, see lecture1/throughput_latency.py.